Student Support Services

 Undergraduate Requests to Return forms are due June 15 for the Fall semester and November 15 for the Spring semester.
 To ensure that the Committee on Academic Performance has the most up to date information about your time away, request forms will be accepted no earlier than June 1 for the Fall term and November 1 for the Spring term.
 Supplemental material will be accepted until July 1 for the Fall semester and December 1 for the Spring semester.

-Download and complete the online Return REquest form corresponding with your leave type on the S3 SlideRoom website ( available starting October 18, 2023 for Spring 2023).
+Create a login and complete the online Return REquest form corresponding with your leave type on the S3 SlideRoom website ( available starting October 18, 2023 for Spring 2023).
 The online form describes all supplementary materials that are required to support the request to return.
 A student on leave should make an appointment with one of our deans to discuss return and also review the Return Checklist.
 Students requesting return from a Leave of Absence (LOA) should consult the Returning from Leave of Absence (LOA) page and checklist.

 In addition to contacting Student Support Services, a student who previously declared a major should contact the Undergraduate Academic Administrator for that major and the former faculty advisor to discuss their situation.
 If you are thinking of switching majors you should be in touch with both your former and new department.
 These departments will coordinate who writes a letter on your behalf.
 First-year students should contact Leslie Bottari in the Office of the First Year.

 If you are seeking to return following a second required academic leave, please see the Return Review Process page for more information.